-Oahu’s pristine tropical oceans are the perfect draw for anyone wanting to experience the life under the sea.
-Whether you are a complete novice or advanced scuba diver the abundant sea life, crystal clear warm water and calm conditions will Amaze anyone.
-Endless colourful reef fish, Majestic giant sea turtles, Coral, Urchins, octopus are just a few of the abundant creatures you can see just from a short snorkel off the beach.
+Oahu’s pristine tropical oceans are the perfect draw for anyone wanting to experience life under the sea.
+Whether you are a complete novice or advanced scuba diver the abundant sea life, crystal clear warm water, and calm conditions will Amaze anyone.
+Endless colorful reef fish, Majestic giant sea turtles, Coral, Urchins, octopus are just a few of the abundant creatures you can see just from a short snorkel off the beach.

 Take things a bit deeper with the scuba gear and some of the finest dive locations in the world are just offshore.

 Hanauma Bay Nature Reserve

-This underwater nature reserve is a must visit for anyone interested in diving or snorkelling.
-While fantastic snorkelling can be found all around the coast but Hanauma Bay is the pinnacle the island has to offer.
+This underwater nature reserve is a must-visit for anyone interested in diving or snorkeling.
+While fantastic snorkeling can be found all around the coast but Hanauma Bay is the pinnacle the island has to offer.
 Either take a guided trip or just turn up with your own gear you really can’t miss this underwater miracle.

 Learn to Surf

 When in Rome, do as the Romans do, when in Hawaii, Surf!

 Hawaii is the birthplace of this legendary sport so it would be rude not to give it a go while there.
 Even if it’s just a bit of bodyboarding.
 It really is a must-do to get out and ride some waves.
 There are many surf schools based in Waikiki and your hotel may well offer a program, for an extra charge.
 Waikiki is the perfect beginner’s beach and one of the best places in the world to learn this ancient art.

 There are far more advanced dives available all over the island but beginners would do well to stay away and more advanced surfers would know far more about this topic than us.